How to Reset Your Car Air Conditioner

 Why is my car’s AC blowing warm air?

-Warm air usually means low refrigerant, a clogged filter, or an electronic glitch.
+Warm air is most commonly caused by low refrigerant, a clogged cabin air filter, or an electronic glitch in the climate control module.
 Try resetting the system first.
-If that doesn’t work, check the refrigerant or take it to a mechanic.
+If that doesn’t resolve it, have a shop check the refrigerant charge and inspect for leaks.

 Can I reset my car’s AC without tools?